spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 The following steps need to be performed to provision a new VMware cluster:

 1. Provide the basic cluster information like Name, Description, and Tags.
-Tags are currently not propagated to the Virtual Machines (VMs) deployed on the cloud/data center environments.
+Tags are currently not propagated to the Virtual Machines (VMs) deployed on the cloud/Datacenter environments.

 2. Select a Cluster Profile created for the VMware environment.
 The profile definition will be used as the cluster construction template.